douglasgreen/outlines/society/philosophy/books.en.md

 gateway to his more comprehensive philosophical system and influencing subsequent generations of thinkers in both the Islamic world and the West.

-## Monologion and Proslogion by Saint Anselm of Canterbury
+## "Monologion and Proslogion" by Saint Anselm of Canterbury

 ### Summary of Monologion